seanremenyi/Notes_aws_developer/README.md

 Thresholds: You can set appropriate thresholds to trigger the alarms and actions to be taken if an alarm state is reached Use Cases: You can set an alarm that sends you a notification or executes an Auto-scaling policy if CPU utilization exceeds 90% on your EC2 instance for more than 5 minutes

+## CloudTrail
+records user activity in your AWS account
+CloudTrail records events related to creation, modification or deletion of resources( such as iam users, s3 buckets and ec2 instance) by default you can view the last 90 days of activity

+Cloud watch is about
+- performance and metrics
+- cloudwatch logs (for error messages and warnings)
+- cloudwatch alarms
+Cloudtrail
+- record api calls for your aws account
+- delivers log files conating API calls to an s3 bucket
+- Can be integrated with CloudWAtch logs.
+Understand the difference
+- do you need to monitor the performance and health of your resources (cloudwatch)
+- do you need an audit log of user activity in you aws account (cloudtrail)